 We also have good news, though.
 Amazon has never had as much traffic as it does nowadays.
 With 200 million visitors in a month, you don’t necessarily need a unique product to make revenue.
 Here’s some more good news: all these visitors are looking for the same thing.
 A good product is tied to a great customer journey.

 Good products are a basic requirement for every sale.
 A perfect customer experience, however, stays in the minds of the shoppers just as effectively.
 Maybe even more so when done correctly.

 It is true that, when selling on Amazon FBA, the online giant takes away the option of speaking to your customers directly.
 They are taking care of that now, after all.
 You can use the free time for various things that will improve your customers’ experience.
 You can have high-quality photos of your products made, improve your product descriptions, or work on your pricing strategy.

-Especially on a huge platform like Amazon, it’s always the unique selling propositions that ultimately encourage people to click on “Add to cart.”
+Especially on a huge platform like Amazon, it’s always the unique selling proposition that ultimately encourages people to click on “Add to cart.”

 So, is selling on Amazon FBA worth it for you?
 It depends.
 How can you prove to customers that your store is better than those of your competitors?
 Better prices?
 Cool bundles?
 Great images that convey the feeling the product emits – even when you are just scrolling by on your smartphone?

 Well implemented, all these factors will make selling on Amazon FBA worth it.
 However, sellers that are currently selling moderately, maybe because they don’t feel like optimizing their store, will not miraculously sell more just because they are now using the online giant’s fulfillment service.